-At each annual general meeting, the following Directors retire:
+At each annual general meeting, the following Directors retire and may offer themselves for reelection:

-- one third of Directors (excluding the Managing Director or Chief Executive Officer, if he/she is a Director, if any); - ii.
+- i. one third of Directors (excluding the MD or CEO, if he/she is a Director, if any); - ii.
 Directors appointed by the Board to fill casual vacancies or otherwise; and - iii.
 Directors who have held office for more than three years since the last general meeting at which they were elected.